oculusd/documentation_website/oculusd_docs/docs/index.md

 This documentation site covers version 2 of the API as of April 2019.

 The API also has a [Swagger Interface](https://data-us1.oculusd.com/v2/ui/) for those who would like to delve right in.
+More detailed instruction is available [in this guide](swagger.md).

 ## Recommended Reading